kongware/ftor/README.md

 While ftor attempts to catch type errors as early as possible - ideally at definition time, a run-time type checker is of course not equivalent to a static type system, that is to say it doesn't guarantee a type error free application.
 Consider ftor rahter as a useful supplement to unit tests and a suitable debugging tool for functional programmers.

-ftor respects common coding habits in the Javascript community and simultaneously tries to sensitize developers for type-directed programming.
+ftor respects common coding habits in the Javascript community and simultaneously tries to sensitize developers for type-directed, functional programming.
 This process is a delicate balancing act sometimes...

 ## Pluggable

 When you import ftor the type checker is disabled by default.
 You have to enable it in the source code before the first type check.
-Since I consider ftor as a debugging tool it should be enabled during the development stage and disabled on the live system.
+Ideally it should be enabled during the development stage and disabled on the live system.

 ```Javascript
 import * as F from ".../ftor.js";